-- (1) For a ten year period, two percentage points of both the present eight percent passenger ticket tax and the present five percent cargo waybill tax will be deposited in a new Aircraft Replacement Fund; or - (2) The CAB would be asked to authorize an across-the-board two percent surcharge on domestic and overseas passenger tickets and freight waybills to be collected by the carriers and subsequently deposited in the Aircraft Replacement Fund.
+- (1) For a ten year period, two percentage points of both the present eight percent passenger ticket tax and the present five percent cargo waybill tax will be deposited in a new Aircraft Replacement Fund; or - two percent surcharge on domestic and overseas passenger tickets and freight waybills to be collected by the carriers and subsequently deposited in the Aircraft Replacement Fund.
 Concurrently, the present federal air passenger ticket and freight waybill taxes would be reduced from eight to six percent and from five to three percent, respectively.